AndreCox/next-gen/README.md

 A project generator for my next template!
 The whole point of the next template was to make it easy and fast to start making apps, however it was always a pain creating multiple git repos for all my projects and modifying all the files to set up the project correctly making sure you don't miss any config files.

+I've finaly got around to updating this to nextjs 13, Expect your build times to improve massivly.

 # More about my Template

 ## [Read about it here](https://github.com/AndreCox/next-template)